Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEngineSettings-WebAttribute-LocalContentCanAccessRemoteUrls-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 6
-    :digest: 21b5ae5dc7c20deb26677e5e878bbf1a
+    :digest: 4ec679fa2f54190c69669e4bb3e066d8

 Allows local origin documents to access remote resources that would normally be blocked.
 Disabled by default.
+Note DnsPrefetchEnabled below operates independently of this setting, and can if enabled, cause remote accesses from local content.